listingslab-software/docs/docs/work/ProgressiveWebApps.md

 **Bob:** Sounds great, Chris.
 But it also sounds like a sales pitch and I've heard it all before, trust me.
 What is this one issue that rules them all?

-**Me:** It is the fact that you have 3 different codebases, and are maintaining 3 different pieces of software.
+**Me:** It is the fact that you have 3 different codebases, maintaining 3 different pieces of software.
 That is hard to do and leads to the product having different features on different platforms.
 Customer support is 3 times harder.
 Project Management is more complex as there are 3 projects.
 Developmnet costs are higher because you need a wide range of coder skills to do what you're doing.

 **Bob:** Well, yes, obviously.
 But that's because in order for our apps to be able to run on phones with the features we need we need a native app which is distributed and updated via the App Stores so that they can be installed by our customers.
 You can't avoid having 3 separate apps.